 Hospital pharmacy technicians are more likely to mix and deliver medications to nurses.
 They may have to calculate and count individual doses and are more likely to work with dangerous medications.

->> Read More: 10 Places Pharmacy Technicians Can Work
+>> Read More: 10 Places Pharmacy Techs Can Work

 10. Maintain Your Certification

 Just because you have passed your certification exam, doesn't mean your education has come to an end.
-Pharmacy technicians typically have to complete at least 20 hours of continuing education every two years and pay a renewal fee to maintain their certification.
+Pharmacy techs typically have to complete at least 20 hours of continuing education every two years and pay a renewal fee to maintain their certification.

 Choosing the Right Pharmacy Technician Training Program